 Our exposure to market risk relates principally to changes in interest rates and fuel prices.
-Our interest rate exposure relates principally to changes in interest rates for borrowings under our senior credit facility.
-The senior credit facility, for which no balance was outstanding at December 31, 2011, bears interest at variable rates.
-Based on our average outstanding borrowings in 2011, a hypothetical increase in our senior credit facility borrowing rate of 150 basis points, or an increase in the total effective interest rate from 0.9% to 2.4%, would increase our annual interest expense by approximately \$0.8 million and would have decreased our annual cash flow from operations by approximately \$0.8 million.
+Our interest rate exposure relates principally to changes in interest rates for borrowings under our credit facility.
+The credit facility, for which no balance was outstanding at or during December 31, 2012, bears interest at variable rates.
+However, based on our average outstanding borrowings during 2011, a hypothetical increase in our credit facility borrowing rate of 150 basis points, or an increase in the total effective interest rate from 1.3% to 2.8%, would increase our annual interest expense by approximately \$0.8 million and would have decreased our annual cash flow from operations by approximately \$0.8 million.

-Our only other debt is capital lease obligations totaling \$0.9 million.
+Our only other debt is capital lease obligations totaling \$0.3 million.
 These lease obligations all bear interest at a fixed rate.
 Accordingly, there is no exposure to market risk related to these capital lease obligations.